Actor Rutger Hauer, of ‘Blade Runner’ fame, has died at 75 - The Boston Globe

 Actor Rutger Hauer, of ‘Blade Runner’ fame, has died at 75

-Hauer’s agent, Steve Kenis, says the actor died July 19 at his home in the Netherlands.
+Mr. Hauer’s agent, Steve Kenis, said Wednesday the actor died July 19 at his home in the Netherlands.

-Hauer’s roles included a terrorist in ‘‘Nighthawks’’ with Sylvester Stallone, Cardinal Roark in ‘‘Sin City’’ and playing an evil corporate executive in ‘‘Batman Begins.’’
-He was in the big-budget 1985 fantasy ‘‘Ladyhawke,’’ portrayed a menacing hitchhiker who’s picked up by a murderer in the Mojave Desert in ‘‘The Hitcher’’ and won a supporting-actor Golden Globe award in 1988 for ‘‘Escape from Sobibor.’’
+Mr. Hauer’s roles included a terrorist in ‘‘Nighthawks’’ with Sylvester Stallone, Cardinal Roark in ‘‘Sin City,’’ and playing an evil corporate executive in ‘‘Batman Begins.’’
+He was in the big-budget 1985 fantasy ‘‘Ladyhawke,’’ portrayed a menacing hitchhiker who’s picked up by a murderer in the Mojave Desert in ‘‘The Hitcher,’’ and won a supporting-actor Golden Globe award in 1988 for ‘‘Escape from Sobibor.’’

 Advertisement

-‘‘He was always a gentleman, kind and compassionate.
-Sending our condolences and prayers to his family, friends and fans,’’ Gene Simmons, the KISS bassist who starred opposite Hauer in ‘‘Wanted: Dead or Alive,’’ wrote on Twitter.
+Filmmaker Guillermo del Toro in a tweet called Mr. Hauer ‘‘an intense, deep, genuine, and magnetic actor that brought truth, power, and beauty to his films.’’
+Gene Simmons, the KISS bassist who starred opposite Mr. Hauer in ‘‘Wanted: Dead or Alive,’’ described his former co-star as ‘‘always a gentleman, kind, and compassionate.’’

 In his dying, rain-soaked soliloquy, he looked back at his extraordinary existence. ‘‘All those moments will be lost in time.
 Like tears in rain.
 Time to die,’’ he said.

-Hauer’s ruggedly handsome face, blue eyes and strong physique drew the attention of American producers in such international successes as ‘‘Turkish Delight,’’ ‘’Spetters’’ and ‘‘Soldier of Orange.’’
-The offers from the United States came as a surprise to Hauer, who faced the same uncertain future experienced by other Dutch film actors.
+Mr. Hauer’s ruggedly handsome face, blue eyes, and strong physique drew the attention of American producers in such international successes as ‘‘Turkish Delight,’’ “Spetters,’’ and ‘‘Soldier of Orange.’’
+The offers from the United States came as a surprise to Mr. Hauer, who faced the same uncertain future experienced by other Dutch film actors.

 Advertisement